JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 A second challenge comes again from the dynamically typed nature of JavaScript.
 There are no guarantees about the type of data returned from the external API.
 To solve this, you can use the `kotlinx.serialization` library.

-Check the `build.gradle(.kts)` file.
+Check the `build.gradle.kts` file.
 The relevant snippet should already exist:

 ```kotlin
 dependencies {